TommyWabg/Switch2Connect/README.md

 ## Quick Start

 1. Download the latest version of **[Switch2Connect.exe](https://github.com/TommyWabg/Switch2Connect/releases/download/v0.12.11/Switch2Connect_v0.12.11.exe)**.
-(Check out the latest [release notes](https://github.com/TommyWabg/Switch2Connect/releases).)
 2. Launch the app.
 If the WinUHid driver is not installed, a dialog will ask to install it.
 If you select the USBIP driver mode in the settings, a dialog will ask to install the USBIP driver.
 Click **Yes** and approve the administrator UAC prompt.
 3. Once the installation completes, the setup window will close automatically, and the main application will launch.
 4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.